techstars/full-stack-challenge/README.md

 1. `yarn install` OR `npm install`
 2. `yarn start` OR `npm start`

-The front-end uses a React app bootstrapped with create-react-app, is uses hooks and simple re-usable components with plain CSS and no libraries except for the official React-Modal for showing modals.
+The front-end uses a React app bootstrapped with create-react-app, it uses React hooks and simple re-usable components with plain CSS and no libraries except for the official React-Modal for showing modals.

 ### Backend (/server)